Lisa Donato’s quirky film about Gus, who thinks he is a cat. Photo courtesy of The NY Cat Film Festival.

 Featuring a medley of documentary and narrative short films, this first annual Cat Film Festival seeks “to honor the mysterious felines, who have fascinated mankind for centuries and continue to enchant us.”
 Just like dogs, cats are able to create an indescribable bond with people.
 But there’s a unique connection felines are able to form with each other and with humans.

 Filmmaker Lava Sheets’s self-portrait of the isolation and depression of being disabled, imagining the consoling thoughts of her devoted kitty, Apple Brown Betty.
-Photo courtesy of High Paw Media.
+Photo courtesy of The NY Cat Film Festival.